H series (Toronto subway): Retirement and future

-The H5 trains were replaced shortly thereafter by the arrival of more TR-series trains.
-The last H5 train made its final service run on June 14, 2013, with a round-trip on the YUS line.
+The H-5 trains were replaced shortly thereafter by the arrival of more TR-series trains.
+The last H-5 train made its final service run on June 14, 2013 as an unscheduled midday run, with the train consist 5791-5790, 5779-5778, 5789-5788 making a round-trip on the YUS line on run 96.
 That trip began at Wilson station en route to Finch station.
 On the return trip, the train encountered technical difficulties at Eglinton West station, meaning the train had to go out of service.
-While many H5 subway cars were scrapped, some cars were sent to the United States for refurbishing and were expected to be shipped to the Lagos Metropolitan Area Transport Authority of Nigeria for the Lagos Rail Mass Transit project.
+While many H-5 subway cars were scrapped, some cars were sent to the United States for refurbishing and were expected to be shipped to the Lagos Metropolitan Area Transport Authority of Nigeria for the Lagos Rail Mass Transit project.
+However, the trains were scrapped instead with subway car 5790 being the last H5 to be removed from TTC property on October 2, 2013.
+As of 2025, Subway car 5707 remains the last H5 ever to exist sitting in the back of a building on Upton Road in Scarborough.

-The H6s were the only version of the H series still in service when, on June 20, 2014, the last H6 train took its final run on Line 2 Bloor–Danforth.
+The H-6s were the only version of the H series still in service when, on June 20, 2014, the last H-6 train took its final run on Line 2 Bloor–Danforth.
 The round-trip began at Greenwood station, and headed eastbound to Kennedy station, then westbound to Kipling station and back to Kennedy station where the train was decommissioned.
 This marked the end of all remaining H-series subway trains which had been in service with the TTC after 49 years.
-(The H6s were replaced by more T1s, which had been transferred from Line 1 to Line 2 following the arrival of more TR trains.)
-It was reported that some H6 cars were to be sold to the Lagos Metropolitan Area Transport Authority for use on a new Lagos Light Rail project (along with some of the already-retired H5 cars).
+(The H-6s were replaced by more T1s, which had been transferred from Line 1 to Line 2 following the arrival of more TR trains.)
+It was reported that some H-6 cars were to be sold to the Lagos Metropolitan Area Transport Authority for use on a new Lagos Light Rail project (along with some of the already-retired H-5 cars).
 However, TTC officials later announced that the deal had been cancelled.
-Only 75 H5 cars were shipped to Lagos following their retirement in 2013 and all of the H6s were scrapped after retirement in 2014.
-However, the 75 H5 cars sent to the United States were scrapped in August 2015 after Eko Rail decided to purchase newly made cars from the Chinese rolling stock company CRRC Dalian.
+Only 75 H-5 cars were shipped to Lagos following their retirement in 2013 and all of the H-6s were scrapped after retirement in 2014.
+However, the 75 H-5 cars sent to the United States were scrapped in August 2015 after Eko Rail decided to purchase newly made cars from the Chinese rolling stock company CRRC Dalian.